greck2908/book-1/2018-edition/src/ch10-02-traits.md

 For example, in Listing 10-13, we implemented the `Summary` trait on the types `NewsArticle` and `Tweet`.
 We can define a function `notify` that calls the `summarize` method on its parameter `item`, which is of some type that implements the `Summary` trait.
-To do this, we can use the '`impl Trait`' syntax, like this:
+To do this, we can use the ‘`impl Trait`’ syntax, like this:

 ```rust,ignore
 pub fn notify(item: impl Summary) {